rulego/rulego/README.md

 `RuleGo` is a lightweight, high-performance, embedded, orchestrable component-based rule engine based on `Go` language.
 It is also a flexible and highly customizable event processing framework.
 Support heterogeneous system data integration.
 It can aggregate, distribute, filter, transform, enrich and execute various actions on input messages.

+<h3>Your encouragement is our driving force.
+If this project has been helpful to you, please give it a Star in the top right corner.</h3>

 ## Documentation

 RuleGo documentation is hosted on: [rulego.cc](https://rulego.cc) .